-On December 21, 2018, the Treasury Department and IRS released final regulations (the Regulations) implementing the federal audit regime for partnerships, and entities classified as partnerships for federal income tax purposes, enacted under the Bipartisan Budget Act of 2015 (the New Rules).
-The New Rules, effective for audits of partnership tax years beginning on or after January 1, 2018, generally allow the IRS to adjust items of income, gain, loss, deduction or credit of a partnership, and collect any resulting underpayment of tax, at the partnership level.
+On Dec.
+21, 2018, the U.S. Department of the Treasury and the Internal Revenue Service released final regulations[1] implementing the federal audit regime for partnerships and entities classified as partnerships for federal income tax purposes, enacted under the Bipartisan Budget Act of 2015.
+The new rules, effective for audits of partnership tax years beginning on or after Jan.
+1, 2018, generally allow the IRS to adjust items of income, gain, loss, deduction or credit of a partnership, and collect any resulting underpayment of tax at the partnership level.

-The Regulations adopt portions of the proposed regulations issued in August 2018 (the August Proposed Regulations), with limited revisions in response to the scores of written comments received by the Treasury Department and statements made in public hearings.
-In addition, the Regulations and the preamble to the Regulations (the Preamble) provide insight into the IRS's view on several topics previously discussed in the Bracewell Tax Report, including the election pursuant to Code Section 6226(a) (the Push-Out Election), the alternative procedure for filing amended returns (the Pull-In Procedure), and the IRS's authority to determine when a partnership ceases to exist for purposes of the New Rules.
+The regulations adopt portions of the proposed regulations issued in August 2018, with limited revisions in response to the scores of written comments received by the Treasury Department and statements made in public hearings.
+In addition, the regulations and the preamble to the regulations provide insight into the IRS' view on several aspects of topics previously discussed in the new rules, including the election pursuant to Code Section 6226(a) (the push-out election), the alternative procedure for filing amended returns (the pull-in procedure) and the IRS' authority to determine when a partnership ceases to exist for purposes of the new rules.